alexander-fischer/alexfi.dev/content/blog/tensorflowjs-bert-train.md

 # Train a BERT Classifier in the Browser with TensorFlow.js

 In this tutorial, you'll learn how to set up a BERT model using [TensorFlow.js](https://www.tensorflow.org/js), and train a simple spam classifier on top of BERT (using transfer learning) directly in the browser.
-We will take a model from [HuggingFace](https://huggingface.co/), convert it to be compatible with TensorFlow.js, and train it on a spam/ham dataset twice—once in Python and once in the browser.
+We will take a model from [HuggingFace](https://huggingface.co/), convert it to be compatible with TensorFlow.js, and train it on a spam/ham dataset twice - once in Python and once in the browser.

 ## Set Up the BERT Model